-Following a teaser trailer earlier this year, we’ve finally got all the key details surrounding the Nintendo Switch 2.
+It's official; the Nintendo Switch 2 is just a couple of weeks away.
 The latest Nintendo Direct revealed all the information on the much-hyped console, including the Switch 2 release date, how the new Joy-Cons work, some launch titles, and what you can expect from the hardware.
-In this guide, we’ve got everything you need to know if, like us, you’ve been waiting for this moment for years.
+In this guide, we've got everything you need to know if, like us, you've been waiting for this moment for years.

 For those who don't know, it's been seven years since the original Switch launched, and we've spent almost a year waiting for more details on this follow-up since Nintendo confirmed its existence in mid-2024.
 Now, the time is nearly upon us, so let's catch you up on all the highlights and everything new we learned from the Nintendo Switch 2 Direct and our Nintendo Switch 2 hands-on.